aemlek/P3SNet/README.md

 ## Acknowledgements

-Part of the code is adopted from previous works: PSMNet, GwcNet and GA-Net.
+Part of the code is adopted from previous works: PSMNet, ....
 The 1D correlation op is taken from [Pytorch-Correlation-extension](https://github.com/ClementPinard/Pytorch-Correlation-extension).
 We thank the original authors for their awesome repos.

-## Contacts